 The MIPA is the first postgraduate taught course programme in international affairs offered by a locally based institution of higher learning in Hong Kong.
 The programme will facilitate the development of knowledge, professional resources, and networks for those interested in international affairs.
 The faculty consists of dedicated scholars, trained in major universities and well connected with the academic, professional and policy communities regionally and internationally.
 The department also regularly hosts visiting international scholars in the field.

 The flexible structure of the programme allows candidates to choose courses from international relations and related areas (including law, media studies and public policy) mostly in the evenings and/or on Saturdays over a maximum of a 2-year period.
-Candidates also have the options to take courses offered by our partners such as Peking University, George Washington University, Seoul National University and Johns Hopkins University.
+Candidates also have the options to take courses offered by our partners such as Peking University, George Washington University, Seoul National University, Graduate Institute of International and Development Studies, Geneva and Johns Hopkins University.

 MIPA serves the needs of candidates with the following backgrounds: